 We do perform legal services for property purchase and management for foreign clients.
 Our services include preparation, legal help and representation regarding the sale or purchase of a real estate property in Turkey.

-An English-speaking attorney will prepare your purchase and sale agreement to buy or sell an off-plan or second-hand house or apartment in Turkey.
+Our Turkish Law Firm lawyers will prepare your purchase and sale agreement to buy or sell an off-plan or second-hand house or apartment in Turkey.
 Our lawyer will advise you of any potential pitfalls, recommend specific changes that would benefit you, discuss or negotiate these concerns and changes with the other party, and accompany you to the Title Deed Office to close the transaction.

 Turkish Immigration Law